Roeegg2/nes-emulator/README.md

 ## Before building

-1. If you are planning on using a controller, you might have to change the numbers checked on `process_joypad_pressed_buttons(Controller* controller)` and `process_joypad_released_buttons(Controller* controller)`.
+1. If you are planning on using a controller, you might have to change the numbers checked on `process_joypad_pressed_buttons()` and `process_joypad_released_buttons()`.
 To do this add the following for into the source code, and press the controller buttons to see to which numbers they are mapped.

 ```cpp
 for (int i = 0; i < SDL_JoystickNumButtons(joystick); i++) {